judge0/judge0/base/README.md

 # judge0-base

-Base is simply one [Docker image](https://hub.docker.com/r/hermanzdosilovic/judge0-base/) which contains compilers, interpreters and sandbox environment.
+judge0-base is simply one [Docker image](https://hub.docker.com/r/hermanzdosilovic/judge0-base/) which contains compilers, interpreters and sandbox environment.

+[Isolate](https://github.com/ioi/isolate) is installed and used as sandbox environment for running untrusted programs.

 Following compilers and interpreters are installed: